Nurlianaa14/Exercise-Prjocet-Data-Analyst-With-Excel--Retail-Store-Sales/README.md

    - Highest sales occurred in December – likely due to year-end promotions
    - February, March, May, and September tend to be lower – these can be areas of improvement

-   💡 Design promotional strategies for months with lower sales.
+   💡 Design promotional strategies for months with lower sales.Design seasonal promotional campaigns, limited-time discounts, or new product launches specifically for these months to stimulate demand.

 3. 🌎 Geographic Performance
    - Nigeria and Australia dominate global revenue